 When we worked on the upsell process, we tried to show clearly the benefits of each feature by using visual cues, by limiting the number of options available (so you have more attention to explain each option), and by trying to be fun.

-We quickly decided that it's important to show products in a real life situation.
+We've quickly decided that it was important to show products in a real life situation.

 Firstly, it helps to understand the different sizes (comparison between options).